sibby-killer/DataDignity-Vault/README.md

 ### **🌟 Recognition**

-*"DataDignity Vault represents a paradigm shift in how we think about digital privacy and women's safety.
+*"SecureVault represents a paradigm shift in how we think about digital privacy and women's safety.
 This isn't just a file storage app - it's a digital rights protection system."*

 ---

 ## 🎉 **Ready to Protect Digital Dignity?**

-**DataDignity Vault** transforms the way women control their digital content.
+**SecureVault** transforms the way women control their digital content.
 No more helplessness against revenge sharing.
 No more wondering if your private files are truly private.
 No more legal dead-ends when your trust is violated.

 ### **🚀 Start Today:**
 ```bash